 Spotify targets its listeners with a variety of advertisement models including in-content audio ads that are played at an interval of 15 minutes between songs.
 By following this model, the audio streaming giant generated an ad-supported revenue of $165 million at the end of the 2nd quarter in 2019.

-You can build your audio streaming platform through Muvi which uses third-party ad-servers that accurately deliver ads to your users based on their streaming preferences, be it in-content or display ads.
+You can build your audio streaming apps platform through Muvi which uses third-party ad-servers that accurately deliver ads to your users based on their streaming preferences, be it in-content or display ads.

 3. Introduce paid subscriptions